SadikHasanRafi/data-sending-practice-angular/README.md

         And here before using the data we have to assign the child's data to any variable that has global scope in that `parent.ts` file.

         ***Note:** All the mentioned functions should be called inside the class.
 Otherwise probably they won't work.* 🥴

+   11. `ngOnChanges` is used to detected if there is any type of changes happened in the input data that children have or in the component.
+If the `@Input` decorator detect any change then it will check the changes and it will updated the changes and re-render that specific part of the component.

+        *Note: Here to use this ngOnChanges hook we need to use or have the `@Input` decorator.*
+   14. sd
+   12. mew
+   13. mew